 This is a famous painting from 1638 by Peter Paul Rubins called The Three Graces.
-These women depict the Goddess daughters of Zeus, and in 17th century standards, they are exquisitely beautiful.
+These women depict the Goddess daughters of Zeus, and by 17th century standards, they are exquisitely beautiful.

-What if that ideal body type never changed and instead of today’s rail-thin models there were the likes of these women, scantily clad in lace and diamond-studded bras sashaying down the catwalk with their plump, washed-out thighs rubbing together?
-When they reached the end they would turn to the camera with a recalcitrant, droopy-eyed look of arrogance before whipping their fro around and smacking their ass with an audible THWAP?
+What if that ideal body type never changed and instead of today’s rail-thin models there were the likes of these women, scantily clad in lace and diamond-studded bras sashaying down the catwalk with their plump, washed-out thighs giggling and rubbing together?
+When one of these full-figured gals reached the end of the runway they would turn to the camera with a recalcitrant, arrogant, droopy-eyed look and whip their fro around while smacking their ass with an audible THWAP?
 The subsequent butt giggle would prompt an uproarious applause and teenage boys everywhere would replay that shit on YouTube in slow mo.
-Seriously.
-What if?

 Because with your highest, most conscious, scientific mind wouldn’t you agree that in the end we are all the same?
-We all decompose into the same organic parts from whence we came so why not realize that while we’re here sharing the same planet and the same moment in time?
+We all decompose into the same organic parts from whence we came.
+We all get virus’ and canker soars and breathe oxygen and exhale carbon dioxide.
+So why not realize that NOW while we’re sharing the same planet at the same moment in time?
 That we are all deserving of the same love, kindness, adoration and respect?